Genivia/Husky/README.md

 Types
 -----

 Types are automatically inferred, like Haskell.
-Types can be explicitly associated with definitions.
+Types can also be explicitly associated with definitions using the `::` operator.
 New named types and parametric types can be defined.

 Husky has three built-in atomic types: